Industrial Organizational Psychology, Ph.D.

 The Ph.D. in industrial organizational psychology program at Florida Tech is a balanced scientist-practitioner curriculum, with team-based coursework and research projects.
 Small class sizes and close mentoring from faculty members allows one-on-one attention for students.
 I/O faculty are active researchers who work collaboratively with colleagues around the world and students in the doctoral program.

-The I/O curriculum is based on the standards developed by the Society for Industrial and Organizational Psychology.
-The goal of Florida Tech’s Ph.D. in industrial organizational psychology program is to develop expert I/O psychologists who solve human challenges and consult with managers on the issues facing their organization.
+The I/O curriculum is based on the standards developed by the Society for Industrial and Organizational Psychology to train scientists and practitioners.
+The goal of Florida Tech’s industrial/organizational psychology PhD program is to develop expert I/O psychologists who solve human challenges and consult with managers on the issues facing their organization.

 Florida Tech's foundation as a research university results in complex and well-rounded industrial organizational psychology programs that students can customize to their particular area of interest.
-Students earning a Ph.D. in industrial organizational psychology develop expertise through discussion of case studies, team research and consulting with businesses.
+Students earning a PhD in I/O psychology develop expertise through discussion of case studies, team research, and consulting with businesses.
 Research topics can include feedback, emotions, motivation, culture, legal issues, and more.

 Students are encouraged to publish and present their research at conferences and are frequent authors and co-authors of manuscripts.
 Doctoral students can also receive assistantships from Florida Tech to work with local organizations such as Harris Corp., Intersil, Disney, and the Defense Equal Opportunity Management Institute (located at Patrick Air Force Base).